johnroper100/Tonalite/docs/cues/cue_settings.md

 # Cue Settings

-You can access the settings for a cue by clicking on it in the list on the `Cues` tab.
+You can access the settings for a cue by clicking on it in the list on the `Cues > Cues` tab.

 ![Cue settings](../images/cue_settings.png)